CICI-TV

-CICI-TV (analogue channel 5) is a television station in Sudbury, Ontario, Canada, part of the CTV Television Network.
-The station is owned and operated by network parent Bell Media, and has studios on Frood Road (near Lasalle Boulevard) in Sudbury; its transmitter is located near Huron Street.
+CICI-TV (analog channel 5) is a television station in Sudbury, Ontario, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
+The station maintains studios on Frood Road (near Lasalle Boulevard) in Sudbury; its transmitter is located near Huron Street.

 CICI-TV is the flagship station of the network's CTV Northern Ontario sub-system.
 CICI produces all of the CTV Northern Ontario stations' local programming, except for some local news inserts in the system's newscasts.

 History

-The station was launched on October 25, 1953 by Sudbury businessmen George Miller, Jim Cooper and Bill Plaunt.
-It was the first privately owned television station to launch in Canada, and only the fourth television station overall after CBC Television's owned-and-operated stations (CBLT in Toronto, CBMT in Montreal and CBOT in Ottawa).
+The station was launched on October 25, 1953, by Sudbury businessmen George Miller, Jim Cooper and Bill Plaunt.
+It was the first privately owned television station to launch in Canada, and only the fourth television station overall after CBC Television's owned-and-operated stations CBLT in Toronto, CBMT in Montreal and CBOT in Ottawa.
 Its original call sign was CKSO-TV.
 The station was a CBC affiliate, receiving programs by kinescope until a microwave relay system linked the station to Toronto in 1956.
 The station originally broadcast only from 7 to 11 p.m., but by the end of its first year in operation it was on the air from 3:30 p.m. to midnight.

 The station was owned by the Sudbury Star along with CKSO radio (AM 790, now CJRQ at FM 92.7).
 The newspaper was sold to Thomson Newspapers in 1955, but the paper's former local owners retained the radio and television stations under the corporate name CKSO Ltd. The company name was changed to Cambrian Broadcasting by 1965.